Design-BAB/AnimeTaste/README.md

 # 🍥 Anime Taste Checker

 Tired of endless debates with friends over who has superior anime taste?
 Or maybe you're just curious to discover whether your picks make you a cultured connoisseur or a walking meme?
-Say no more. **Anime Taste Checker** is a web app that evaluates your anime preferences—with a splash of humor and unapologetic meme energy.
+Say no more. **Anime Taste Checker** is a web app that evaluates your anime preferences—with a splash of humor.

 This app lets you choose your favorite anime and delivers a cheeky verdict on your taste, because why not roast your own watchlist?